wpilibsuite/frc-docs/source/docs/contributing/frc-docs/build-instructions.rst

-.. include:: <isonum.txt>

 Build Instructions
 ==================

-This document contains information on how to build the HTML, PDF, and EPUB versions of the frc\ |reg|-docs site. frc-docs uses Sphinx as the documentation generator.
+This document contains information on how to build the HTML, PDF, and EPUB versions of the frc-docs site. frc-docs uses Sphinx as the documentation generator.
 This document also assumes you have basic knowledge of `Git <https://git-scm.com/>`__ and console commands.

 Prerequisites
 -------------